nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br />

 # <a id="exit"></a> &nbsp;&nbsp; Exit the program: `bye`

-> When you are done with using the app and wish to exit the app.
-Enter the command `bye` to
+> 😃 When you are done with using the app and wish to exit the app.
+Enter the command `bye` to say goodbye with our app 👋

-> say goodbye with our app 👋
+Terminates the app.

 Format: `bye`